ramehx/hello-world/README.md

 # hello-world
-Initializing GitHub /r
+Initializing GitHub \n
-RAN and mobile Engineer trying to learn python and use GitHub /r Will start to upload my python codes here  /r
+RAN and mobile Engineer trying to learn python and use GitHub \n Will start to upload my python codes here  \n